alexscheelmeyer/docker-wrap/README.md

 The default options are to have `echo = false` and the `HOME` and `PATH` environment variables to be mirrored.

+You can also import `Container` and `Image` classes if you want to instantiate them yourself, in most cases you will simply use them as output from the methods described below.

 ### Generic Commands
 On the instance you have access to a generic `cmd` method.
 You should normally only use this if you cant use